yugokato/pytest-data-loader/README.md

 > - The default data directory name can be customized using an INI option.
 See the [INI Options](#ini-options) section for details
 > - Each data loader supports different optional keyword arguments to customize how the data is loaded.
 See the
 > [Data Loading Pipeline](#data-loading-pipeline) and [Loader Options](#loader-options) sections for details
 > - Each data loder can be stacked on a test function.
-See the [Stacking Data Loader](#stacking-data-loaders) section for details
+See the [Stacking Data Loaders](#stacking-data-loaders) section for details